jendrikseipp/convert-downward/README.txt

-This script converts the official Fast-Downward repository from Mercurial to Git.
-If the repository history was compatible with the Fast-Downward development repository, then the converted repository stays compatible.
+This script converts the official Fast Downward repository from Mercurial to Git.
+If the repository history was compatible with the Fast Downward development repository, then the converted repository stays compatible.

 Requirements: